 Burano and Murano

-I will be writing a separate post on how to visit the islands of Burano and Murano and what I thought of each one, but here is a quick run down.
+I have written a separate post on how to visit the islands of Burano and Murano and what I thought of each one, but here is a quick run down.
 You can have a whole day out to these islands by catching the vaparetto.

 Burano is famous for its beautifully coloured houses and shops and restaurants.
 There is barely a dull wall there, it is an instagrammer’s dream.
 It was really charming and just such a cheerful place to be.
 There are loads of restaurants, cafes and bars to sit and watch the world go by in.